hezhangsprinter/ID-CGAN/README.md

 The trained IDGAN model  and our training and testing dataset can be found at (https://drive.google.com/open?id=0Bw2e6Q0nQQvGbi1xV1Yxd09rY2s)

-Acknowledgments
+*Make sure you download the vgg model that used for perceotual loss and put it in the .\github2\per_loss Acknowledgments

 Code borrows heavily from [[pix2pix](https://github.com/phillipi/pix2pix)]